Hrvoje Benko

 Biography

-He also holds an Affiliate Full Professor position at the University of Washington Information School.
-Prior to his role at Meta, he was a Principal Researcher at Microsoft Research, where he worked on novel haptic handheld devices, multi-touch interactions, large-scale projection-mapping environments, and novel AR/VR interactions and technologies.
-He received a Ph.D. in Computer Science from Columbia University in 2007 investigating mobile augmented reality and multi-touch interactive technologies.
+He is an Affiliate Full Professor at the University of Washington Information School and he has coauthored more than 70 issued patents and 80 scientific articles, 13 of which received best paper awards or honorable mentions at the top HCI conferences.
+He held the position of Director of Research Science at Meta Reality Labs Research where he led the development of novel interactions, devices and interfaces for Contextualized AI, Augmented and Virtual Reality.
+Prior to Meta, he was a Principal Researcher at Microsoft Research, where he worked on novel haptic handheld devices, multi-touch interactions, large-scale projection-mapping environments, and novel AR/VR interactions and technologies.
+He received a Ph.D. in Computer Science from Columbia University.
 For his research contributions, he was inducted into the SIGCHI Academy (Class of 2023), and the IEEE VTCG Virtual Reality Academy (Class of 2026).